ShimnaA/Classification/README.md

     - Dataset - Social_Network_Ads.csv  [logistic_regression.ipynb]

     - A car company - manufacture a new SUV.
 Try to predict whether a customer will buy or not
-    - Data set contains each customer details - Age, Estimated Salary, and whether they bought an older SUV model previously.
+    - Data set contains each customer details - Age, Estimated Salary, and whether bought older SUV model before.
     - Set up a Logistic Model to Predict
     - No need to do Feature Scaling for Logistic REgression, Still applying Feature Scaling improves the model
     - Scikit Learn -> linearmodel -> LogisticRegression class